Depression and Anxiety Therapy in Los Altos, California

 Depression and Anxiety aren't forever

-Depression and anxiety often mask our authentic emotions, and our bodies can hold tension or discomfort that feels unsafe to express.
-Therapy offers a space to gently process these complex feelings, helping you connect more fully with yourself and your inner life.
+Depression and anxiety often mask our authentic emotions, and our bodies can hold tension or discomfort that doesn't feel safe to express.
+Therapy offers a space to work through complex feelings like these, helping you connect more fully with yourself and your inner life.

 Taking the step to begin therapy for depression and anxiety is a meaningful choice toward greater insight, emotional clarity, and resilience.
 This work can help you navigate challenges more effectively, reclaim your sense of vitality, and feel more grounded in your relationships, work, and inner world.